aaarghhh/awesome_osint_blockchain_analysis/README.md

 | [Ethplorer](https://ethplorer.io/) | Track address portfolios for any Ethereum address with comprehensive balance charts and transactions; |
 | [ENS Domains](https://app.ens.domains/) | An ens domain explore, mainly used to purchase that kind of assets, it also help to find end domains and related information |
 | [Breadcrumbs.app](https://www.breadcrumbs.app/) | An investigation tool that help to visualize address relation, it's very helpful and it contains information about sanzioned address and assets.
 It supports BTC, ETH and any ERC20 Token |
+| [Arkhamintelligence](https://platform.arkhamintelligence.com) | A tool that permits network mapping on DEFI and altcoin related entities, currently in closed BETA
+| [Watchers.pro](https://watchers.pro) | [Warning!!!
+Create a sock wallet, it needs a Metamask extension to access it] A tool that provides a dashboard for clustering and inspecting DEFI and altcoin related entities

 ### ETH Blockchain Databases and Analyzers
 | Link | Description |